spencer2502/CareSync/README.md

 # CareSync API and Client

-CareSync is a full-stack application for user authentication and email verification.
+CareSync is a full-stack application for user authentication, email verification, and medical record management.
 It includes a backend API and a React-based frontend for user interaction.

 ## Features